-Yesterday I was at the Sheraton Skyline in Heathrow simultaneously sampling both my first Starwood lounge and my 50th hotel Exec lounge where I receive complimentary access due to my top tier status in a hotel program, mostly Marriotts brands but there’s yesterdays Sheraton, four Crowne Plazas following a recent policy change to offer free lounge access to top-tier Spires and two Hilton’s following a status match with them last year.
-I’ve visited all of these lounges in the last decade and have ranked them top to bottom.
+I’ve just spent this weekend at the Marriott in Hamburg and since originally posting this thread added another 10 lounges to my lifetime list of properties where I receive complimentary access due to my top tier status in a hotel program, mostly Bonvoy brands but there’s several Crowne Plazas following a policy change to offer free lounge access to top-tier Spires and two Hilton’s visited during a status match in 2017.
+I’ve personally stayed at all these hotels and visited all of these lounges in the last decade and have ranked them top to bottom.
 They’re based on places that are pleasant to spend some of your leisure time, so whilst good food and seating is important so are good views, free alcohol, and general ambience.

 7 = 7-day evening service

 V = great views... (v) = lounge is not internal

 OUTSTANDING LOUNGES - If you’re in the area, go out of your way to stay:

 02. Beijing Wangfujing Renaissance (FBC7V)

 03. Budapest Marriott (FBC7V)